mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 Very Difficult (–4) check, depending on local conditions.
 Non- distributed ships can also land on bodies of water without sinking.
 Failing a landing roll means that the ship has landed improperly or even crashed.

 Docking: Docking: Two spacecraft may dock if they are close together and neither ship attempts to resist the docking maneuver.
-Many airlock designs across charted space are compatible; for incompatible airlocks, ships extend fl exible plastic docking tubes that adapt to the target airlock.
+Many airlock designs across charted space are compatible; for incompatible airlocks, ships extend flexible plastic docking tubes that adapt to the target airlock.
 Docking with another vessel is a Routine (+2) Pilot task taking 1–6 minutes.
 If one ship is drifting or unpowered, the Difficulty rises to Difficult (–2).

 Boarding: Boarding: Hostile boarding actions are safest when the enemy ship is crippled, in which case it is a standard docking procedure.
 If the enemy ship is still moving, then the prospective boarders must match the target's velocity and dock with it (a Difficult (–2) Pilot task), or else just land on the hull and either make their way to an airlock or cut through from outside.
 Most boarders wishing to capture a ship intact will head to an airlock and cut or force their way through there, minimising hull damage.
 Boarding parties customarily use cutlasses or accelerator weapons.